By Janice Burch, Executive Resume Writer, Career Coach, Co-Owner at Pro Resume Center, LLC

 Burning bridges by slacking off during a pre-exit slump could come back to bite you in a big way.

-At worst – an early termination and at best – a poor job reference – and employers are checking.
+At worst – an early termination and at best – an iffy job reference – and employers are checking.
 Many companies hire third-party agencies that only do candidate background checks.
 A lukewarm or outright negative response or slip in the tone of voice from a reference – “Oh, yeah, her….Ummm,” can tank your chances for a job in today's competitive job market.

 So here are a few questions to ask yourself regarding your current situation as you begin your search for a new position.
 If you answer “no” to any of these, do some job reference triage now -it will be worth the effort:

-• Are you doing what you can to meet the needs of your clients?
+• Are you doing what you can to meet the needs of your organization?
+Your clients?

-• Are you hitting the quotas set by your team or management?
-If not, are you seeking help for this issue or just riding it out?
+• Is your group hitting its quotas?
+If not, are you rethinking strategy, seeking help or just riding it out?

-• As a manager, are you treating your staff and direct reports in the manner in which you would want to be treated, helping them develop the skills they need to help guide the company's success?
+• As a company leader are you treating your staff and direct reports in the manner in which you would want to be treated?

-The best time to go is when you are at the top of your game.happy team 300x199
+The best time to go is when you are at the top of your game.

-Even though you may be on the way out, try your best to rack up accomplishments and responsibilities for your resume and play out your last weeks or months on the job as if it were an interview for your next job.
+Even though you know you may be on the way out, try your best to rack up accomplishments and responsibilities for your CV and play out your last weeks or months on the job as if it were an interview for your next job.
 Do try to show your value right up until you turn off the light for the last time in your office.

-I promise — you'll be happy you did.
+I promise — you'll be glad you did.

-• Be sure to check in with the references you want to use – call and ask.
-This is especially important with any older references you may have.
-You don't want the hiring manager calling them only to hear this: “Who?
-I don't know who that is.
-Remind me again?”
+• Be sure to check in with the references you plan to use – call and ask.
+This is especially important with any older references you may have from a few years back.
 Also make sure you double-check the contact information you have on file – email and phone number, their current title, and company.
-Let them know what kind of roles you are shooting for and a few tips on some things they could offer up to the reference checker about your time there.
+Let them know what kind of roles you are shooting for and a few tips on some things they could offer up to the reference checker about your time there

-If you need help mapping out an exit strategy, new career goals, gearing up for a job search, or prepping to ace your next interview, contact me at janice.burch@proresumecenter.com or (800) 603-6623.
+If you need help mapping out an exit strategy, discussing new career options or goals, preparing for a job search, or prepping to ace your next interview, visit www.ProResumeCenter.com to set up an appointment and view our packages.

 # # #